-What I saw at this poster was a unique approach to the imaging the brain: make the brain completely transparent.
+What I saw in this poster was a unique approach to imaging the brain: make the brain completely transparent.

 As it is, the brain is normally opaque, making imaging deep within the tissue problematic.
-To overcome these difficulties, the authors used a novel technique, called CLARITY, to fix the tissue with a hydrogel that physically supports the tissue and maintains its molecular architecture, then clearing out membrane lipid.
-The result was a completely transparent, whole and intact brain that was amenable to staining and imaging using standard confocal fluorescence.
-In 2013, the authors of this poster shared Breakthrough of the Year honors from Science Magazine, the same year that also recognized breakthroughs in cancer immunotherapy (2).
+To overcome these difficulties, the authors used a novel technique, called CLARITY, to fix the tissue with a hydrogel that physically supports the tissue and maintains its molecular architecture, then clearing out membrane lipids.
+The result was a completely transparent, whole, and intact brain that was amenable to staining and imaging using standard confocal fluorescence.
+In 2013, the authors of this poster shared Breakthrough of the Year honors from Science Magazine, the same year that also recognized breakthroughs in cancer immunotherapy.

-Fast forward 5 years and the original technology has evolved, and the technique is now known more generically as “tissue clearing.”
-The new methods, that include iDisco, CUBIC, FRUIT, SHIELD/SWITCH, seek to address some of the limitations with the original CLARITY method.
+Fast forward five years, and the original technology has evolved and the technique is now known more generically as tissue clearing.
+The new methods, which include iDisco, CUBIC, FRUIT, and SHIELD/SWITCH, seek to address some of the limitations of the original CLARITY method.
 The most important optimizations include more even and/or faster staining methods, which addressed the long, complex processing times and harsh conditions in the original protocol.
 Some processing conditions alter the structure of the tissue/protein, leading to loss of signal from both antibody-based staining (due to altered availability of the antibody epitope) and diminished fluorescence of genetically encoded tags like GFP (due to alteration of the fluorophore).

 Confocal reconstruction of a brain from a mouse model of Alzheimer's Disease, cleared and stained with β-Amyloid (D54D2) XP® Rabbit mAb #8243, provided by Drs.
 Kwanghun Chung, Li-Huei Tsai, and colleagues.

-Tissue clearing techniques are suitable for answering such questions.
-Can the Aβ landscape, if you will, be examined in an intact mouse brain?
-The answer is yes.
-An example of such a landscape, generated and provided by Kwanghun Chung in collaboration with Li Huei Tsai, both from MIT, examined a whole 5XFAD mouse brain stained using CST’s β-Amyloid (D54D2) XP® Rabbit mAb.
-Using the SHIELD tissue clearing technique coupled with the CST’s antibody, the investigators revealed Aβ plaques throughout the brain.
-In an exciting advancement that may lead to a potential therapy for AD, the whole brain tissue clearing was used to observe gamma frequency stimulation-induced reduction in β-Amyloid (D54D2) identified plaques in the context of how mouse brain (3, see Supplemental Figures S3 &4).
+The investigators used the SHIELD tissue-clearing technique coupled with this antibody to reveal Aβ plaques throughout the brain.
+In an exciting advancement that may lead to a potential therapy for AD, the whole brain tissue clearing was used to observe gamma frequency stimulation-induced reduction in β-Amyloid (D54D2) identified plaques in the context of how mouse brain (1, see Supplemental Figures S3 &4).